 While laboratory testing (performed by the LRN, NAHLN, and other laboratory networks) remains the gold standard for disease identification, the nation needs diagnostics as well, for use in both laboratory and patient care settings.
 How have CDC-produced diagnostics performed in state and local laboratory settings?
-What is the role of the Public Health Emergency Medical Countermeasures Enterprise (PHEMCE) in addressing diagnostics available to the nation?
+What is the role of the Public Health Emergency Medical Countermeasures Enterprise (PHEMCE) in addressing diagnostics and how has PHEMCE interacted with other HHS agencies to increase the number of diagnostics available to the nation?
 What is the state of research in this regard?
 What contributions can DOD and other departments make?

+'''

 House Committee(s): Agriculture • Armed Services • Energy and Commerce • Homeland Security

+'''